Caribbean Community: Member states

 Thousands of Caricom nationals live within other member states of the Community.

 An estimated 30,000 Jamaicans legally reside in other CARICOM member states, mainly in The Bahamas (6,200), Antigua & Barbuda (estimated 12,000), Barbados and Trinidad & Tobago).
 Also, an estimated 150 Jamaicans live and work in Montserrat.
 A 21 November 2013 estimated put 16,958 Jamaicans residing illegally in Trinidad & Tobago, as according to the records of the Office of the Chief Immigration Officer, their entry certificates would have since expired.
 By October 2014, the estimated Jamaicans residing illegally in Trinidad and Tobago was 19,000 along with an estimated 7,169 Barbadians and 25,884 Guyanese residing illegally.
 An estimated 8,000 Trinidadians and Tobagonians live in Jamaica.

 Exclusive Economic Zones of the member states of the CARICOM.
 Considering them, the total area reaches the 2 300 297 km^{2}.

 Barbados hosts a large diaspora population of Guyanese, of whom (in 2005) 5,032 lived there permanently as citizens, permanent residents, immigrants (with immigrant status) and Caricom skilled nationals; 3,200 were residing in Barbados temporarily under work permits, as students, or with "reside and work" status.
 A further 2,000–3,000 Guyanese were estimated to be living illegally in Barbados at the time.
 Migration between Barbados and Guyana has deep roots, going back over 150 years, with the most intense period of Barbadian migration to then-British Guiana occurring between 1863 and 1886, although as late as the 1920s and 1930s Barbadians were still leaving Barbados for British Guiana.

 Migration between Guyana and Suriname also goes back a number of years.
 An estimated 50,000 Guyanese had migrated to Suriname by 1986 In 1987 an estimated 30–40,000 Guyanese were in Suriname.
 Many Guyanese left Suriname in the 1970s and 1980s, either voluntarily or by expulsion.
 Citing a national security concern, over 5,000 were expelled in January 1985 alone.
 In the instability Suriname experienced following independence, both coups and civil war.
 In 2013, an estimated 11,530 Guyanese had emigrated to Suriname and 4,662 Surinamese to Guyana.

 Relationship with Cuba

 In 2017, the Republic of Cuba and CARICOM signed the "CARICOM-Cuba Trade and Economic Cooperation Agreement" to facilitate closer trade ties.
-In December 2022, President of Cuba Miguel Díaz-Canel met in Bridgetown, Barbados with the Heads of State and Government of CARICOM.
+In December 2022, First Secretary of the Communist Party of Cuba Miguel Díaz-Canel met in Bridgetown, Barbados with the heads of state and government of the CARICOM.
 On the occasion of the 8th CARICOM-Cuba Summit to commemorate the 50th Anniversary of establishing diplomatic relations with the independent States of CARICOM and Cuba and the 20th Anniversary of CARICOM-Cuba Day.
 Cuba also accepted CARICOM's offer to deepen bilateral cooperation and to join robust discussions in the bloc's regional 'Joint Ministerial Taskforce on Food production and Security'.